elixir-lang/elixir-lang.github.com/crash-course.markdown

 When defining a function with the same name multiple times, each such definition is called a **clause**.
 In Erlang, clauses always go side by side and are separated by a semi-colon ``;``.
 The last clause is terminated by a dot ``.``.

-Elixir doesn't require punctuation to separate clause, although the must be grouped together.
+Elixir doesn't require punctuation to separate clauses, but they must be grouped together.

 ### Function Overloading